Instructor:

 obligated to investigate sexual misconduct

-(including, but not limited to sexual assault,
+(including, but not limited to, sexual assault,

 sexual harassment, stalking, dating violence,